-- Additional circumstances exist indicating that these conditions are likely to persist for a significant portion of the repayment term of the loans.
+- Additional circumstances indicate that these conditions are likely to persist for a significant portion of the repayment term of the loans.

-- The debtor made a good faith effort to repay the loans.
+- The debtor made a reasonable faith effort to repay the loans.

 This test was accepted by most bankruptcy courts and is generally accepted by most courts of appeal.

-In general, then, students can take steps to relieve themselves of crushing student debt under severe circumstances through the bankruptcy courts.
-Additionally, there are other remedies available to students who suffer significant harm when a school closes.
+In general, students can take steps to relieve themselves of crushing student debt under severe circumstances through bankruptcy courts.
+Additionally, other remedies are available to students who suffer significant harm when a school closes.

-Students from failed institutions not only may be left without a degree, the credits they earned, the reputation of the degree they did earn, and the ability to engage and network with future alumni from the school.
-The Brunner test provides little relief to those students and alumni.
+Students from failed institutions may be left without a degree, the credits they earned, the reputation of the degree they earned, and the ability to engage and network with future alums from the school.
+The Brunner test provides little relief to those students and alums.
 However, outside the bankruptcy arena, the United States Department of Education offers a “Closed School Discharge” of student loans (United States Department of Education, 2018).

-This program allows for the complete discharge of student loan obligations if you were enrolled at the school at the time it closed, you were on approved leave when the school closed, or the school closed within 120 days of your withdrawal.
-If you meet the eligibility requirements for a closed school discharge of your loans obtained to attend a school that closed on or after Nov.
-1, 2013, and you have not enrolled at another school that participates in the federal student aid programs within three years of the date your prior school closed, you will receive an automatically closed school discharge.
+This program allows for the complete discharge of student loan obligations if you were enrolled at the school when it closed, you were on approved leave when the school closed, or the school closed within 120 days of your withdrawal.
+Meet the eligibility requirements for a closed school discharge of your loans obtained to attend a school that closed on or after Nov.
+1, 2013, and you have not enrolled at another school that participates in the federal student aid programs within three years of the date your primary school closed.
+You will receive an automatically closed school discharge.
 Interestingly, this program does not extend to students who recently graduated or who choose to follow the same program at another school through teach-out or where the credits are transferrable.
 If the student transfers their credits but changes programs, they may remain eligible for a loan discharge under this program.

 The Bankruptcy Code largely fails both colleges and students as currently written.
-Higher education institutions are largely unable to restructure under provisions of the code due to the limitations placed on them by the Higher Education Act – limiting access to Title IV student aid and loan funds when a college files for bankruptcy.
+Higher education institutions largely cannot restructure under provisions of the code due to the limitations placed on them by the Higher Education Act – limiting access to Title IV student aid and loan funds when a college files for bankruptcy.

 As bankruptcy is an equity court, and Congress regulates the parameters, there is the ability to make law.
 The courts provide a more equitable outcome to affected students and institutions.
 Like Chapters 12 and 15, which are for farmers and international businesses, Congress could create a chapter for colleges and universities where the Federal Government becomes the highest priority creditor in the equivalent of a liquidating Chapter 11.
 This would provide those schools with an approved reorganization plan to continue to access Title IV funds and maintain operations during the reorganization.